 Created in the spirit of fostering community, the program recognizes patients, doctors, caregivers, advocates, and organizations that contribute to bringing understanding, compassion, and strength to the MPN community.

 Incyte Corporation and CURE magazine sponsor the MPN Heroes Program.
 Our goal is to create as many opportunities as possible for people with MPNs to be heard and to be supported, so more solutions and treatment options will emerge.In appreciation

 Thank you to all who participated in the 2014 MPN Heroes recognition program by nominating someone who has made a difference in MPN care.
 Your hero may be any of the following:

 The 2014 MPN Heroes were recognized at the MPN Heroes Celebration Event, hosted by CURE Media Group.
 The event took place in San Francisco on

 December 5, 2014.

 In addition to honoring the 2014 MPN Heroes, the celebration brought together advocacy support from across the MPN community.
 The event included representatives of CancerCare, Cancer Support Community, the Leukemia & Lymphoma Society, and the National Organization for Rare Disorders.

-MPN Heroes is a program sponsored by Incyte Corporation and in collaboration with CURE Media Group, publishers of CURE magazine.
+MPN Heroes is a program sponsored by Incyte Corporation and CURE magazine.